valschr/Gitamic/README.md

 > When using Statamic Pro's Git Integration, if the above keys aren't defined, Gitamic will fallback on
 > `STATAMIC_GIT_USER_NAME` and `STATAMIC_GIT_USER_EMAIL`, if those _are_ defined.

-If you'd like to use the details of the logged-in user as the committer, you will need to enable the `gitamic.use_authenticated` option in `config/gitamic.php`:
+If you'd like to use the details of the logged-in Statamic user as the committer, you will need to enable the `gitamic.use_authenticated` option in `config/gitamic.php`:

 ```php